-The outcome of the internal audits is reported to the FAR committee as well as to the Board of Trustees.
+The outcome of the internal audit and the RPA audit are reported to the FAR committee as well as to the Board of Trustees.
 Written reports are shared with trustees outlining the areas reviewed through internal audit, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.